IYIagnus/optionality/README.md

 # optionality

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to act as a consistent API for fetching option data from various sources.

 ## Usage

-FIXME
+To be determined

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Magnus C. Halle

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at